JaredTweed/AudioToTextTranscriber/README.md

 ## Future things to add/fix

-* Show percentage complete when transcribing (likely will only work if the audio has timestamps).
 * allow draging files into desired order.
 * fix issue where icon is not displayed correctly in the about page.
 * fix issue where the icon is not displayed correctly in the taskbar.